krish406/krish406/README.md

 - [CUDA Spatial Distance Histogram Project](#) — Accelerated spatial analysis using CUDA (class project).

-## 💡 Why Computer Science?

-> Computers are the most powerful invention humanity has ever built, and I want to learn to unlock their full potential.
-I'm always eager to learn new concepts and share knowledge with others.
-Reach out to me if you want to build something  together.

 ## 📫 Contact Me

 - Email: [krishs@usf.edu](mailto:krishs@usf.edu) | [krishs1079@gmail.com](mailto:krishs1079@gmail.com)